-Join David Gassner for an in-depth discussion in this video Evaluating expressions with switch statements, part of Up and Running with Go.
+Join David Gassner for an in-depth discussion in this video Evaluating expressions with switch statements, part of Learning Go.

 - Go's switch statement expands…on C's and Java's versions.…Like the most recent versions of Java…you can evaluate any simple type,…not just constants or numerics…and there's more flexibility in the syntax…compared to both of those ancestral languages.…Also in Go, Code Flow automatically jumps past…additional cases after finding a match.…So you don't need a bunch of redundant break statements.…I'll be adding my switch code in this file named switch.go…and I've already added some code…to create a randomized value that I can evaluate.…